A Semi-Parametric Bayesian Generalized Least Squares Estimator: Semi-parametric Approach to Random Effects Model

-where the dependent variable is the logged wage, and the explanatory variables are experience in years ($E$), dummies for marriage status ($M$) and the individual being female ($F$), as well as the years of education ($Ed$).
-As there is a strong reason to suspect that the unobserved individual effect $v_i$ to be endogenous due to omitted variables such as personal capability and motivation, we apply our \textsc{dp-crem} model, and write $v_i$ as
+where the dependent variable is the logarithms of wages, and the explanatory variables are experience in years ($Exp$), dummies for marriage status ($Mar$) and the individual being female ($Fem$), as well as the years of education ($Edu$).
+As there are strong reasons to suspect that the unobserved individual effect $v_i$ is correlated with the explanatory variables due to omitted variables such as ability and motivation, the correlated \textsc{rem} is selected.
+It specifies $v_i$ as

-The means of experience and marriage status of individual $i$ are included as they are the two time variant variables in the original model.
+where the sample averages of experience ($AExp$) and marriage status ($AMar$) of individual $i$ are included, as they are the two time variant variables in (\ref{wage model}).
+The posterior means, standard deviations and p-values of the parameters with the three estimators \textsc{dp-rem}, \textsc{dir-rem} and \textsc{nor-rem} are presented in Table \ref{tab:U.S. Individual Wage}.
+We also demonstrate their respective performances with a number of figures.